-Others pertain to the refundable deposit made by the Group in connection with the public auction of a certain property by the Government.
-The deposit is refundable 90 days from the bid submission date.
-The Group lost in the said auction.
+Others pertain to the refundable deposit made by the Group in connection with the public auction of a certain property by the Government as of September 30, 2012.
+The Group lost in the said auction and the deposit was refunded as of September 30, 2013.